sagemath/trac_to_gh/Issue 9758.md

 # Issue 9758: Addition of SI prefixes capabilities to the units module

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9759

 Original creator: cousteau